 Austin S. Camacho

-After leaving the Army he continued to write military news for the Defense Department as a civilian.
-Today he handles media relations for DoD and writes articles for military newspapers and magazines.
-He is also deeply involved with the writing community.
+After leaving the Army he continued to write military news for the Defense Department as a civilian until his retirement.
+He is still deeply involved with the writing community.
 He is a past president of the Maryland Writers Association, past Vice President of the Virginia Writers Club, and is an active member of Mystery Writers of America, International Thriller Writers and Sisters in Crime.
-The Camacho family has settled in Upper Marlboro, MD with Princess the Wonder Cat and their dog, The Mighty Mocha.
+The Camacho family has settled in Upper Marlboro, MD.